 2. Café Cortado – A close relative of the cafe solo, the cafe cortado is a shot of espresso with added hot milk and a dash of debate – should you have it corto (with a little milk) or largo (with a little bit more)?
 Served in a small cup.

-3. Café Bombon – This is a real treat for sweet-toothed coffee lovers: a shot of cafe solo floated on top of a generous dose of condensed milk.
+3. Café Bombon – This is a real treat for sweet-toothed coffee lovers: a shot of cafe solo floated ontop of a generous dose of condensed milk.
 The effect is a layered coffee served in a glass that is stirred up into sweet caramel loveliness.

 4. Café con Hielo – Ideal for the hot and bothered coffee addict.
 When you ask for a cafe con hielo, you are served with a cafe solo or cafe con leche and a glass of ice.
 Add sugar to the coffee while it’s still hot, allow it to dissolve and pour the whole thing into the glass of ice and volia!
 You have a refreshing summer drink.
 Frappucino it ain’t, but the humble cafe con hielo is a great way to cool off and enjoy a caffeine hit without topping the 500 calorie mark.
+Special ice cubes – like these – give café con hielo an extra charm if you’re making it at home.

 6. Café Carajillo – Oh mama, this is one for the grownups.
 It is increasingly difficult to find a real cafe carajillo, due in no small part to the intricate way this Spanish delicacy is produced – many bars interpret it as a simple case of pouring brandy into coffee.
 But no. Traditionally, brandy would be heated with a few grains of coffee and lemon zest, then freshly brewed coffee added to this mixture before filtering the coffee beans and lemon zest out.
 An excellent way to end a boozy lunch or dinner.
+We like to use a classic Spanish brandy like Soberano, or Carlos I if we’re splashing out.

 7. Café Belmonte – A Mediterranean favourite, the cafe belmonte is essentially a cafe bombon with a dash of brandy.